 And so, I ventured out on my very first attempt at hitchhiking.
-The road leading back to Winding Stair Gap is basically a 2-lane highway with a very narrowed shoulder and peo were flying by at 60mph.
+The road leading back to Winding Stair Gap is basically a 2-lane highway with a very narrowed shoulder and people were flying by at 60mph.
 As soon as I went to cross over the street, I saw a Macon County bus drive by – the shuttle – and realized I just missed it.
 Not sure they would have stopped anyway.

 I walked along the highway, sticking my thumb out to every passing cluster of cars and striking out each time.
 Eventually, there was an on ramp to the highway and a guy pulled over and offered a ride.
 His name was Nick and he had a minivan full of tools.
-He’s a cabinet maker / jack of all trades and was on his way to a job.
+He’s a cabinet maker / jack-of-all-trades and was on his way to a job.
 I was super grateful for the ride and thanked him profusely.
 We shot the breeze for the 10 minute ride and he dropped me off right where I ended yesterday.
 The trail continued right across the road.